Bhavishya2601/CountryExplorer/README.md

-## Country Explorer
+## CountryExplorer

-Country Explorer is a React application that allows users to search for countries and filter them by region.
+CountryExplorer is a React application that allows users to search for countries and filter them by region.
 The application features a dark mode/light mode toggle, making it user-friendly and visually appealing.

 ## Features